 Over the last decade, the Pacific has seen a rapid expansion of mobile phone technology, largely thanks to the new Coral Sea Cable System linking Australia, Solomon Islands and Papua New Guinea.
 Online safety is a particular concern in contexts like this, where internet users are not well versed in identifying online risks and protecting children from harm.

-Online Safety in the Pacific a report launched by Plan International Australia on October 15th in collaboration with ChildFund Australia and Western Sydney University looks at the challenges and opportunities children’s technology use presents in the Solomon Islands, Kiribati and PNG.
+Online Safety in the Pacific, a report launched by Plan International Australia on 15 October 2020 in collaboration with ChildFund Australia and Western Sydney University, looks at the challenges and opportunities children’s technology use presents in the Solomon Islands, Kiribati and PNG.

 The report found that the fear of online harm for girls is much higher than for boys in the Pacific, and a common response is for parents to block girls’ access to the internet altogether.
 Among the children surveyed for the report, 77% said the risk of accessing inappropriate content such as horror movies and pornography, was their greatest fear, followed by cyber-bullying (38%), while parents and carers identified a lack of control over what children were accessing as their greatest fear.